 What to consider when hiring a coach

-The bottom line is that choosing a coach is a personal decision and the connection you feel with your coach is more important than any specific certification or education.
-Most certifications are simply a proof of payment to that organization, not proof of ethical standards, a level of proficiency, or a guarantee for results.
+The bottom line is that choosing a coach is a personal decision, and the connection you feel with your coach is more important than any specific certification or education.
+Most certifications are simply proof of payment to that organization, not proof of ethical standards, a level of proficiency, or a guarantee for results.

 Getting to know you.
 Because it is such a personal decision, all reputable coaches should either offer a free initial session or a way to back out of whatever package you purchased if, when you do meet, you don’t click.

 Experience.
 While specific coaching certifications have varying degrees of meaning, it doesn’t mean you shouldn’t bother checking the experience of your coach.
 In addition to testimonials from other clients, you’ll also want to check that they have a level of lived experiences that will help you.
-For instance, if you are wanting help to grow into a leadership position at work, you probably want someone who has helped others do the same or become a leader themselves, preferably both.
+For instance, if you want help to grow into a leadership position at work, you probably want someone who has helped others do the same or become a leader themselves, preferably both.

 Working with me as a coach